Mother of Champion Bicyclist Shares Why They Enjoy Being Part of the Long Beach Cycling Community

 Rahsaan and Queen continue to support cycling in Long Beach and beyond.
 Rahsaan mentors young cyclists through his own cycling squad, The Bahati Foundation Elite Team.
 Queen is thinking about starting a women's cycling club in Long Beach.

-"I love riding my bike," said Queen.
+"I love riding my bike," said Bahati.
 "It's such a freedom to me.
 Drumming, dancing, cooking, gardening and riding my bike: Those are my favorite things."